dotnet/csharpstandard/standard/basic-concepts.md

 Declarations of members allow control over member access.
 The accessibility of a member is established by the declared accessibility ([§8.5.2](basic-concepts.md#852-declared-accessibility)) of the member combined with the accessibility of the immediately containing type, if any.

-When access to a particular member is allowed, the member is said to be ***accessible.*** Conversely, when access to a particular member is disallowed, the member is said to be ***inaccessible***.
+When access to a particular member is allowed, the member is said to be ***accessible***.
+Conversely, when access to a particular member is disallowed, the member is said to be ***inaccessible***.
 Access to a member is permitted when the textual location in which the access takes place is included in the accessibility domain ([§8.5.3](basic-concepts.md#853-accessibility-domains)) of the member.

 ### 8.5.2 Declared accessibility